 Middlebury can issue No Contact Orders restricting contact between two members of the Middlebury community, and No Trespass Notices restricting individuals from Middlebury-owned or rented property.
-Requests for a No Contact Order or a No Trespass Notice may be directed by telephone, email or in person to a DTC, a HRO, the Title IX Coordinator (or on-site designee) or program director, or Campus Security staff.
+Requests for a No Contact Order or a No Trespass Notice may be directed by telephone, email or in person to a HRO, the Civil Rights & Title IX Coordinator (or on-site designee) or program director, or Campus Security staff.
 See contact information below.